Brisbane Clearway Action Plan - Keeping Brisbane Moving

 Project benefits

-• Increased road capacity: By removing on-street parking from the kerb lane, the clearway will effectively increase road capacity, allowing more vehicles to move through the corridor.
+• Increased road capacity: by removing on-street parking from the kerb lane, the clearway will effectively increase road capacity, allowing more vehicles to move through the corridor.

-• Enhanced road safety: The clearway will help reduce weaving and improve visibility during high traffic demand periods, providing a clear and unobstructed path for road users and improving overall road safety.
+• Enhanced road safety: the clearway will help reduce weaving and improve visibility during high traffic demand periods, providing a clear and unobstructed path for road users and improving overall road safety.

 More information